Luzones: Contacts with the Portuguese (1505s to 1540s)

-The Portuguese first established a presence in Maritime Southeast Asia with their capture of Malacca in 1511, and their contacts with the seafarers they described as Luções (people from "lusong"), the area now known as Manila Bay became the first European accounts of the Tagalog people, as Anthony Reid recounts: The first European reports on the Tagalogs classify them as "Luzons", a nominally Muslim commercial people trading out of Manila, and "almost one people" with the Malays of Brunei.
+Afterwards, when Portuguese first established a presence in Maritime Southeast Asia with their capture of Malacca in 1511, and their contacts with the seafarers they described as Luções (people from "lusong"), the area now known as Manila Bay became the first European accounts of the Tagalog people, as Anthony Reid recounts: The first European reports on the Tagalogs classify them as "Luzons", a nominally Muslim commercial people trading out of Manila, and "almost one people" with the Malays of Brunei.

 Descriptions of culture, social organization and trade activities

-Pires noted that the Luzones were "mostly heathen" and were not much esteemed in Malacca at the time he was there, although he also noted that they were strong, industrious, given to useful pursuits.
-Pires' exploration led him to discover that in their own country, the Luções had "foodstuffs, wax, honey, inferior grade gold," had no king, and were governed instead by a group of elders.
-They traded with tribes from Borneo and Indonesia and Philippine historians note that the language of the Luções was one of the 80 different languages spoken in Malacca When Magellan's ship arrived in the Philippines, Pigafetta noted that there were Luzones there collecting sandalwood.
+Pires noted that the Luzones were "mostly heathen" and were not much esteemed in Malacca at the time he was there, although he also noted that they were strong, industrious, and given to useful pursuits.
+Pires' exploration led him to discover that in their own country, the Luções had "foodstuffs, wax, honey, inferior grade gold," and no king; they were governed instead by a group of elders.
+They traded with tribes from Borneo and Indonesia.
+Philippine historians note that the language of the Luções was one of the 80 different languages spoken in Malacca When Magellan's ship arrived in the Philippines, Pigafetta noted that there were Luzones there collecting sandalwood.
 Pigafetta noticed the presence of Luzones who were loading their ship at Timor.
-Furthermore, the Boxer Codex said that: "The Luções, called Lequios, bring gold and cotton from their land, and trade Chinese silk and porcelain" It is also recorded that every year, the Luções load Canton with 175 casks of pepper.
+Furthermore, the Boxer Codex said that: "The Luções, called Lequios, bring gold and cotton from their land, and trade Chinese silk and porcelain".
+It is also recorded that every year, the Luções loaded Canton with 175 casks of pepper.
 In addition to this, they also brought tortoise-shell and resins from their coast, which fetched a high price in China.
-Overall, “In the fairs of Malacca, the Luções were famed merchants of pepper and gold, even exchanging them for Chinese silk.”
-As Fernão Lopes de Castanheda writes of them.
+Overall, as Fernão Lopes de Castanheda writes, “In the fairs of Malacca, the Luções were famed merchants of pepper and gold, even exchanging them for Chinese silk.”